geokkjer/Home-lab/packages/RAG-MCP-TaskMaster-Roadmap.md

 This implementation roadmap provides a comprehensive path to creating an intelligent development environment that combines the power of RAG, MCP, and Task Master AI.
 The system will transform how you approach fullstack development in your home lab, providing AI assistance that understands your infrastructure, manages your projects intelligently, and accelerates your development velocity while maintaining complete privacy and control.

+### **Current Achievement Status**

+As of June 2025, the project has made significant progress:

+- **✅ Task Master AI**: Fully operational with MCP integration and VS Code support
+- **✅ Infrastructure Foundation**: NixOS service modules implemented and ready for deployment
+- **✅ Active Project Management**: Successfully managing multiple development projects
+- **⏳ RAG Implementation**: Core components designed but not yet implemented
+- **⏳ Production Deployment**: Ready for deployment pending RAG completion

+### **Next Immediate Steps (Priority Order)**

+1. **Implement RAG Foundation** (Phase 1)
+   - Set up document processing pipeline
+   - Create vector database with home lab documentation
+   - Implement basic query interface

+2. **Deploy RAG MCP Server** (Phase 2)
+   - Create MCP server for document queries
+   - Integrate with existing VS Code/Cursor setup
+   - Test AI assistant document access

+3. **Production Deployment** (Phase 3)
+   - Deploy services to grey-area server
+   - Configure monitoring and security
+   - Establish backup procedures

+4. **Cross-Service Integration** (Phase 5)
+   - Connect RAG and Task Master systems
+   - Implement intelligent task suggestions with documentation context
+   - Add fullstack workflow optimization

+### **Success Trajectory**

 The phased approach ensures manageable implementation while delivering value at each stage.
+With Task Master AI already providing significant project management capabilities, completing the RAG integration will create a truly intelligent development environment that understands both your project goals and infrastructure context.

 Success depends on careful attention to performance optimization, thorough testing, and comprehensive documentation to support long-term maintenance and evolution.
+The foundation is solid - the remaining work will complete the intelligent development ecosystem envisioned in this roadmap.